-Here at Fight the New Drug, we base our resources strictly off of facts and research to show the harm pornography can cause in consumers, relationships, and society.
-However, while numbers speak volumes, we know that there is a great power in the words of others.
-That’s why we rely on anecdotal evidence to say what numbers can’t; to explain through stories the struggles and successes of those who have felt porn’s effects in their lives.
+However, while numbers and facts speak volumes, we know that there is great power in the words of personal experiences.
+That’s why we share anecdotal evidence to say what numbers can’t—to explain through stories the struggles and successes of those who have felt porn’s effects in their lives.

-As #NoPornovember is coming to a close, we are putting a spotlight on these experiences to help support the skeptics, the concerned, and the “I need help” group.
+As No Porn November is in full swing, we are putting a spotlight on these experiences to help support the skeptics, the concerned, and the “I need help” group.

-We’re sharing selected parts from over 10 personal accounts of consumers that have struggled with porn and say this upon seeking professional help; they reveal porn is far from harmless, on a personal level and in relationships.
+Below, we’ve selected parts from more than 10 personal accounts of consumers who have struggled with porn.
+Their stories were directly sent to us through emails, social media messages, and comments, and reveal how porn is far from harmless on personal levels and in relationships.